 Turn your models into digital clay

 Model organic surfaces and easily increase the level of detail on any object with the fully-integrated Sculpt system in Cinema 4D.
 Simply click Subdivide to increase the level of detail, transforming your mesh into digital clay.
 Mold your mesh with intuitive sculpting tools that pull, smooth, flatten, knife and pinch the surface.
-Take advantage of advanced symmetry options, stamps, stencils and masks to create complex sculpts and surface details.
+Take advantage of advanced symmetry options, stamps, stencils, and masks to create complex sculpts and surface details.

 Organize in Layers

-Organize your sculpt project in layers, each with its own Sculpt level, mask and strength settings.
+Organize your sculpt project in layers, each with its own Sculpt level, mask, and strength settings.
 Simply click any layer to activate it and jump to the appropriate level of detail.
 Arrange layers in any order and even within folders, so it’s always easy to find and activate the right layer.
 You can freeze your sculpts at any time to release the memory being used by sculpting and view the effect of deformation on your sculpted mesh.

-Mold your mesh with Cinema 4D’s flexible sculpting tools, each of which have unique size and pressure options that can be interactively adjusted or linked to the properties of your tablet pen.
-Smoothly paint continuous strokes with the Steady Stroke option.
-Use special drag options to precisely place Sculpt Stamps, and easily create repetitive stamps with the Repeat tool.
+Mold your mesh with Cinema 4D’s flexible sculpting tools, each of which have a unique size and pressure options that can be interactively adjusted or linked to the properties of your tablet pen.
+Smoothly paint continuous strokes with a Steady Stroke option.
+Use special drag options to precise place Sculpt Stamps, and easily create repetitive stamps with the Repeat tool.
 Sculpt finer details with the help of masks and stencils.
 Create and share your own stamps and stencils, or take advantage of the extensive preset library provided in Cinema 4D.
 Finally, you can create your own sculpt brushes or take advantage of Cinema 4D’s extensive developer community to extend the power of the toolset even further, with extensive Python and expanded C++ support for the entire Sculpt system.

 Pull Brush – The Pull brush lifts the vertex points (or lowers them) in the average direction of the Normals (in the region of the brush’s preview).
 This brush is also well-suited for use with the Stamp and Stencil functions.